-The Howe School maintains a network of partnerships at universities around the world to learn and share best practices in business and technology with our students and the global community.
+The Howe School of Technology Management maintains a network of partnerships at universities around the world to learn and share best technology management practices with our students and the global community.

 For additional information on either of these programs, contact Dr. Michael zur Muehlen, associate dean of graduate studies at the Howe School.

 Stevens has signed memoranda of understanding with two other prestigious universities in China — Beijing University of Posts and Telecommunications and Chongqing University of Posts and Telecommunications — in the hope of offering additional opportunities for Chinese students to study here.
 In India, Stevens has signed memoranda of understanding with Narsee Monjee Institute of Management Studies, in Mumbai; Anna University, in Tamil Nadu; and Indian Institute of Technology Delhi.
 Administrators hope to foster collaborations in research and exchanges of students and faculty.

 Ecole Pour L’Informatique et les Techniques Avancées, in Paris, and the Howe School of Technology Management offer a joint master’s program allowing candidates to concurrently pursue EPITA’s graduate Engineering degree and Stevens’ master’s degree in Information Systems in less time than it would take to earn the degrees independently.
 About half the required MSIS credits are earned studying Engineering at EPITA, and can be transferred to Stevens.
 The rest are earned in the United States in a year.
 Students who complete the program may be eligible to remain in the United States for further training or employment.